JTX Slimline Review (2026): The Best Compact Treadmill Under £600?

 JTX Slimline vs RunRise: which should you buy?

-The RunRise costs £200 more and adds three meaningful upgrades: power incline with Kinomap auto-adjustment, native Kinomap connectivity, and a slightly larger running deck.
+The RunRise costs £200 more at £799 and adds three meaningful upgrades: 10 percent power incline with Kinomap auto-adjustment, native Kinomap connectivity, and a longer running deck at 130 by 45 cm against the Slimline’s 122 by 45 cm.
+It is also faster, at 11.2 mph against 9.9 mph.
 If you plan to run regularly and want workout variety that develops over time, those additions make a material difference.
 The Slimline is the better choice if flat-fold storage at the lowest price is your priority and you are genuinely happy without incline.
+The HOMETREADMILL5 code applies to both, so the £200 gap between them stays roughly the same either way.

 For a broader comparison with alternatives from other brands, see our best folding treadmills UK guide.